keredson/ygit/README.md

 ## Known Issues
 Every object in a git repo is stored as a zlib compressed stream.
-Decompressing requires a 32k buffer, a serious contraint on a device w/ only ~100k available RAM.  `ygit` only ever creates one at a time, but sometimes w/ large repos the MicroPython garbage collector will get overwhelmed, or memory get's fragmented, and you'll get a `MemoryError`.
+Decompressing requires a 32k buffer, a serious contraint on a device w/ only ~100k available RAM.  `ygit` only ever creates one at a time, but sometimes the MicroPython garbage collector will get overwhelmed, or memory get's fragmented, and you'll get a `MemoryError`.
 If you experience this, I've written a [fork](https://github.com/keredson/micropython) (and [PR](https://github.com/micropython/micropython/pull/11183)) that lets you reuse the same buffer for all objects without bothering the GC.  `ygit` will use this automatically if available.

+I've mostly seen this on repos large enough to max out flash storage or when pulling `shallow=False`, so it's unlikely to hit most users, but wanted to mention.